StartUp Terminal

 you are ready to dive into risks.

-know my Iron Suit works but I will never skydive’
+know my Iron Suit works but I will never skydive’ from this aeroplane: go

 for debt funds.
 They have a very low-risk rate and will suit your low-risk